jfenton/GTAIVASILauncher/README.md

 FIRST TIME SETUP

+1. Copy all files into your GTA IV directory.

-You need to double-click InstallLaunchAndPatchGTAIV.bat once before using this script - this will make PowerShell scripts executable on your system.
+2. You need to double-click InstallLaunchAndPatchGTAIV.bat once before using this script - this will make PowerShell scripts executable on your system.

+HOW TO USE

+Just double-click LaunchAndPatchGTAIV.vbs and the game will start.

+It will move the dsound.dll out of the way whilst it starts, and then when the Social Club window appears, copy the file back (in the background).

 TRIDEF 3D SUPPORT